ShuttleBrowser/Shuttle/README.md

 You can delete a favorites by right-clicking on his color, then a window will open, and click "Continue".

+You can edit settings by right-clicking on Shuttle's icon, and clicking "Settings".
+Then, you can manage your preferences like turning off "boot starting" or turning on "stay open".

 All updates are automatics (checking at the launching of the app).

 If you need help for setup, use or just reporting a bug, please contact us at [support@getshuttle.xyz](mailto:support@getshuttle.xyz)